Vualto/task-engine-public-docs/docs/source/TaskEngineWorkflowFeatures.md

 ## Stitching Clips

 The Task Engine includes a feature that will allow multiple clips to be stitched together into a single clip, in a single job.
-This can be done by defining multiple objects within the `"clips"` parameter in the json payload for `vodcapture`.
+This can be done by defining multiple objects within the `"clips"` parameter in the json payload for [VOD Capture](TaskEngineWorkflows.md#vod-capture).
 This also allows a mixture of live and VoD sources to be captured and stitched together into a new clip.
 The example below shows how the `"clips"` parameter would need to be provided to achieve this.

 ```json
 {